 What Americans actually seem to want is a set of federal commissars who are empowered to override state officials when they act in opposition to federal policies.

 True, federal judges often serve a similar role by reversing state laws and countermanding state officials.
-But the president only gets to pick them he’s lucky enough to have some retiring during his term.
+But the president only gets to pick when them he’s lucky enough to have some retiring during his term.
 That doesn’t seem fair for the political tribe who’s candidate wins the presidency only have those black-robed geriatrics stubbornly fighting senility and death.
 Sometimes appointed judges even get uppity and start ruling with some semblance of independence!

 Commissars appointed and dismissed at the behest of the Executive Branch, on the other hand, would be far more efficient, fair, and, most importantly, devoted to carrying out the president’s mandate.

 Americans believe that power in U.S. system of government resides with the president anyway.
 Don’t you want the Federal Commissar of California immediately slapping down state officials who declare their jurisdictions to be sanctuary cities?
 Granted, if the Blue Tribe wins the presidency, you’ll have to put up with the Federal Commissar of Missouri mandating that abortion information be posted at crisis pregnancy centers.

 Don’t dismiss this idea too quickly.
 Not opting for the Federal Commissariat would necessitate wielding federal power over the states far more sparingly, employed only in specific, extreme situations with no other remedy.
 It would mean accepting that some of your fellow citizens wish to live under a different set of values than you.
 We can’t have that.